A Roguelike PvE shooter, focused on replayability and player lead decision making.

 The special infected

-The special infected add another layer to the game and break up the monotony of shooting wildly down a hallway by adding important targets the player needs to deal with.
+The special infected add another layer to the game and break up the monotony of shooting wildly down a hallway by adding important targets the player needs to deal with and prioritise.

 The Boss